galaxyproject/galaxy-hub/src/galaxy-updates/2017-08/index.md

 ## Galaxy TourBuilder

-The Galaxy [TourBuilder](https://github.com/TailorDev/galaxy-tourbuilder) is recording your Galaxy analysis in real-time and creates a Galaxy Tour for you - automatically!
+The Galaxy [TourBuilder](https://github.com/TailorDev/galaxy-tourbuilder) records your Galaxy analysis in real-time and creates a Galaxy Tour for you - automatically!
 You can edit the tour simultanously, replay the tour while you are analysing your data and much more!